j3k0/alkindi/README.md

 ## Build

-Build system uses no tools or dependencies that aren't in a docker image.
+Build system uses no tools or dependencies that aren't in a docker image, except for make.
 Only have docker installed and type one of the commands below, it shouldn't bother with any missing dependencies.

+If you find it more conveniant, you can use locally installed haxe by setting `export dhaxe=/path/to/haxe`

 ### Javascript